Student Wellbeing and Engagement Policy

 Students have the right to:

 Participate fully in their education in an environment free from bullying, harassment, violence, discrimination or intimidation.
-Offensive language, sexist, racial and homophobic slurs will not be tolerated at TC.
+Offensive language and behaviours that make any members of our community feel unsafe will not be tolerated at Templestowe College.

 Feel safe, secure and happy at school.